initpy/go-book/interfaces.rst

 implement methods specified in the ``Men`` interface.

-Now think with me: if ``m`` can store values of these different types, we can easily declare a slice of type ``Men`` that will contain heterogynous values, and this was not possible with slices of classical types.
+Now think with me: if ``m`` can store values of these different types, we can easily declare a slice of type ``Men`` that will contain heterogeneous values, and this was not possible with slices of classical types.

 Let's see an example: